DanfordGidraph/react-native-zopimchat-zendesk/README.md

 ```

 ## Push Notifications

 ### Receiving Push Notifications (Firebase)
+#### Adding the server key to Chat
+You must be a Chat admin to upload the server key.
+If you're not a Chat admin, ask one to do it for you and provide them with the key.
+For the admin instructions, see
+[Enabling push notifications for the Chat SDK](https://chat.zendesk.com/hc/en-us/articles/360000456648) for mobile in the Chat Help Center.

 Zendesk Support notifies an endpoint that you set up when a notification needs to be sent.
 After that, your service must handle sending the push notification for the end user's device.

 You must set up a push notification service/function like on [Firebase Cloud Functions](https://cloud.google.com/functions/docs/quickstart-console) and then register an end user's interest in receiving push notifications on the app side as shown below